mgriessler/Version-File/Readme.md

 * `200521 schematic.pdf` -> prompt to confirm you want to reversion.
 If yes the result is `210521 schematic.pdf`.
 If no the file is unchanged
 * `200521q schematic.pdf` -> prompt to confirm you want to reversion.
 If yes the result is `210521 schematic.pdf`.
 If no the file is unchanged

 The last two items with prompts are cases that I don't see myself encountering, I don't revision already visioned files but I included them for the sake of completeness.
-They definitely break cross-platform compatibility.

 # Installation